lammps/lammps/doc/src/Developer_unittest.rst

    [...]

-The MathEigen test collection has been adapted from a standalone test and does not use the googletest framework and thus not representative.
+The MathEigen test collection has been adapted from a standalone test and does not use the GoogleTest framework and thus not representative.
 The other test sources, however, can serve as guiding examples for additional tests.